 The event budget

-Vendor contracts and other important documents
+Vendor contracts, contact information, other important documents

 The guest list